 Wells Fargo offers a variety of business checking accounts, and chances are you can find a good one for your business if you’d like to bank with them.
 But what if you don’t live or work near a Wells Fargo branch, or don’t necessarily want to move all of your banking over to a new company?

 There are definitely options out there that offer similarly great features as nearly all of the Wells Fargo business checking products.

 Here are just a few to check out at Chase that match up well against Wells Fargo’s small business checking offerings.

 This basic business checking account has all of the essentials that a business just getting off the ground, or doing limited transactions, needs.

-For starters, Chase Total Business Checking provides many of the same terms as its Wells Fargo counterpart but with a few additional perks.
-It offers unlimited electronic deposits, and the $15 monthly service fee gets waived if you have a minimum daily balance of $1,500 (or link a Chase Private Client Checking or Chase Premier Platinum Checking personal account).
+For starters, Chase Business Complete Checking provides many of the same terms as its Wells Fargo counterpart but with a few additional perks.
+It offers unlimited electronic deposits, and the $15 monthly service fee can be waived multiple ways, including if you maintain the minimum daily balance (or link a Chase Private Client Checking or Chase Premier Platinum Checking personal account).